drewProgram/nextwave-game/readme.md

 # NEXTWAVE JS GAME

+# English
+A game created as a university project using JavaScript and WebGL.

+## How to install
+- Install Node.js
+-  Execute the command `npm i` or `yarn` to install all the packages necessary so you can run the project.
+-  Execute `npm run dev` or `yarn dev` to initiate the project.

+## How to play
+- Player 1 (Blue) can be controlled with the keys `w a s d`
+- Player 2 (Red) can be controlled with the arrow keys from the keyboard

+## Game rules
+The fight has simple rules: the players have to collide with each other and when the collision happens, the game will choose a random number to damage the players.
+Each player receive a different amount of damage when the collision happens, which can go from 0 to 20.
+The game ends when happens 5 collisions and the winner is the player that have more life in the end.

+Good Game!

+# Português
 Este é um jogo feito para o Challenge do segundo semestre de Sistemas de Informação feito com JavaScript e WebGL.

 Este projeto foi feito usando também Webpack e babel, para garantir que os navegadores entendam as funcionalidades mais modernas do JS.